SEATTLE HOUSING MARKET FORECAST

 Condos

-🔹 Condos remain a popular option for first-time buyers who are priced out of the single-family market.
+🔹 Great option for first-time buyers or those priced out of single-family homes

 New Construction